Prevention is the Best Medicine

 The best-case scenario is to age disease free.
 That’s a nice future goal for researchers, but we need prevention now.
 Many people have a chronic illness even with the best life choices.
 Sometimes disease just happens.
 No one knows why.

-Hold the Line on Chronic Disease
+Prevention is the Best Medicine, Hold the Line on Chronic Disease

 In fact, for many of us, aging is synonymous with chronic illness.
 According to the Center for Disease Control (CDC), nearly half of adults in the U.S. are living with at least one chronic illness.
 Having one or more chronic conditions is not a reason to avoid exercise.
 It’s a reason to dive all-in to exercise.